UPMod/UPM/README.md

 </p>
 <p align="center"><sup><strong>Requires the latest version of <a href="http://www.armaholic.com/page.php?id=18767">CBA A3</a></strong></sup></p>

-**UPM** is a mod for Arma 3 to improve the control, behaviour and realism of AI.
+**Urban Patrol Modification [UPM]** is a mod for Arma 3 to improve the control, behaviour and realism of AI.
 Allows easy creation of randomly patrolling units as UPSMON / UPS, only needs three basic steps:

 <ol>
 <li>Put in your player's unit/group.</li>